agiordan101/codingame_chess/README.md

         - New CG protocol : "move fen avmove"
         - avmove: Send a list of moves to the Python GameRunner so it asserts their validity

+    * Create TimedAgent or TimedMinMax ? -> Probably not usefull as only the board performances make a real difference

+    * MinMaxIterDeepAgent:
+        - Then implement hash table
+        - Then alpha beta
+            - Think about 2 methods: for min node and max node

+    * Add png in README.md
+    * Transform game state from static define to enum

     * Setup git hooks:
         On commit:
             make test